 What is legal tender?

-Many people are confused about what legal tender means.
-It’s actually about settling debts rather than how you can pay for things.
+Many people are confused about this – it is more about settling debts than how you pay for things in shops

-English banknotes aren’t legal tender in Scotland.
-Scottish notes aren’t legal tender in England or Scotland.
-Debit cards, cheques and contactless aren’t legal tender anywhere.
+English banknotes are not legal tender in Scotland.
+Scottish notes are not legal tender in England or Scotland.
+Debit cards, cheques and contactless payments are not legal tender anywhere.
 Confused?
-Let us help you out.
+Read on to get the full story.

-A shop owner can choose what payment they accept.
-If you want to pay for a pack of gum with a £50 note, it’s perfectly legal to turn you down.
-Likewise for all other banknotes, it’s a matter of discretion.
-If your local corner shop decided to only accept payments in Pokémon cards that would be within their right too.
-But they’d probably lose customers.
+A shop owner can choose what to accept.
+If you want to pay for a pack of chewing gum with a £50 note, it is perfectly legal to turn you down.
+Likewise for all other banknotes, it is a matter of discretion.
+If your nearest corner shop decided to only accept payments in Pokémon cards, they would be within their rights to do so.
+But they would probably lose customers.

-Legal tender has a narrow technical meaning which has no use in everyday life.
-It means that if you offer to fully pay off a debt to someone in legal tender, they can’t sue you for failing to repay.
+Legal tender has a narrow technical meaning that will rarely come up in everyday life.
+The law ensures that if you offer to fully pay off a debt to someone in a form that is considered legal tender – and there is no contract specifying another form of payment – that person cannot sue you for failing to repay.

 Scottish and Northern Ireland banknotes

-What’s classed as legal tender varies throughout the UK.
-In England and Wales, it’s Royal Mint coins and Bank of England notes.
-In Scotland and Northern Ireland it’s only Royal Mint coins and not banknotes.
+It varies throughout the UK.
+In England and Wales, it is Royal Mint coins and Bank of England notes.
+In Scotland and Northern Ireland, it is only Royal Mint coins and not banknotes.

-Many common and safe payment methods such as cheques, debit cards and contactless aren’t legal tender.
-But again, it makes no difference in everyday life.
+Many common and safe payment methods such as cheques, debit cards and contactless are not legal tender.
+But again, this will have little to no effect on your everyday life.

 When do Bank of England notes stop being legal tender?

-Before this happens, we design a new banknote and start issuing it.
+Before this happens, we design a new banknote and issue it.
 Our notes always keep their face value.
-If your local bank, building society or post office won’t accept them, then you can exchange them with us.
+If a bank, building society or Post Office branch will not accept them, then you can exchange them with us.

 See our banknotes section for information on exchanging withdrawn banknotes, Scottish and Northern Ireland banknotes and other topics.